 PortMiami: The Cruise Capital of the World

-- Location: ~20 minutes from Miami International Airport
+- Location: ~20 minutes from Miami International Airport (depending on traffic)

-- Itineraries: Caribbean, Bahamas, Panama Canal, transatlantic
+- Itineraries: Caribbean, Bahamas, Panama Canal, transatlantic, repositioning

 - Extras: Close to downtown Miami, with great options for dining, beaches, and sightseeing